 From Global Stabilization Time to Unknown Latency

-For safety, we need to argue that incrementing $\Lambda$ does not break safety, one trivial way to do that is assume this is a property of $P$.
-It is not clear that a generic protocol has this property.
+For safety, we need to argue that incrementing $\Lambda$ does not break safety, one trivial way to do that to assume this is a property of $P$, indeed this is the case with many protocols. however, it is not clear that a generic protocol has this property.
 For example, as currently stated, $P$ may do very different things for different values of $\Lambda$.

-For liveness, the idea was to say that at some point $\Lambda$ will grow to be large enough.
+For liveness, the idea was to say that at some point $\Lambda$ will grow to be larger than $\Delta$.
 At that point and onwards, we need to argue that the protocol obtains liveness.
-Again one trivial way to do that is assume this is a property of $P$.
-It is not clear that a generic protocol has this property.
-For example, perhaps liveness of $P$ is lost when the timeouts are too large?

-Nevertheless, this idea of dynamically incrementing the estimation of the maximum latency is a well used technique:
+The idea of dynamically incrementing the estimation of the maximum latency (or dynamically slowing down the node) has efficiency challenges:

-1. incrementing $\Lambda$ too slowly means that it may take a lot of time to reach consensus.
-This is a type of a denial-of-service that slows down the system.
+- Incrementing $\Lambda$ too slowly means that it may take a lot of time to reach consensus.
+This is a type of denial-of-service that slows down the system.

 In practice systems often adjust their estimate of $\Delta$ both up and down (sometimes using an explore-exploit type online learning algorithm).